hugocornellier/agelapse/README.md

 - Fixed a bug that prevented some images from appearing on specific devices in the tutorial section.
 - Automatically set a new project orientation to Landscape/Portrait based on the initial import.

-## What's New - Desktop v0.3.1
+## What's New - Desktop v0.4.0

 ### New Features
-- Huge overhaul of the UI.
-New clean, modern look and feel.

-### Improvements & Bug Fixes
+- UI Overhaul.
-- Improved universal support to allow AgeLapse to run on Silicon and Intel Macs.
+- Further enhanced cross-platform compatibility.
+AgeLapse Desktop runs smoothly on both Apple Silicon and Intel Macs, as well as Windows PCs.
-- Fixes a bug where the user received a "Process Completed" alert prior to the video compilation finishing.
-- Minor bug fixes.

 ## Platform Support